adamkdean/simple-slack-notify/README.md

 I've attempted to use a few of the Slack notification actions that are currently available, but they all seem to have limitations or be quite verbose, so I set out to create a simple yet effective action that just does what you need and nothing else.
 In the examples below, I'll show a few different variations of how the action could be used.

 The main features are:
-- Status based messages meaning one step handles job successes, fails, and cancellations
+- Status based messages meaning one step handles job successes, failures, and cancellations
 - JavaScript strings for embedding environment variables or custom logic into notification strings
 - Easy to add fields based on standard Slack JSON inputs